comet-ml/ez-mcp-toolbox/README.md

 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for evaluation (default: gpt-3.5-turbo)
 - `--model-kwargs MODEL_KWARGS` - JSON string of additional keyword arguments for the LLM model

+### Dataset Loading

+The `ez-mcp-eval` command supports loading datasets from two sources:

+1. **Opik datasets**: If the dataset exists in your Opik account, it will be loaded directly
+2. **opik_optimizer.datasets**: If the dataset is not found in Opik, the tool will automatically check for a function with the same name in `opik_optimizer.datasets` and create the dataset using that function

+This allows you to use both pre-existing Opik datasets and dynamically generated datasets from the `opik_optimizer` package.

 ### Examples